-Arguably the best goalkeeper in world football at the moment, De Gea is a big positive for whatever team he plays for, and is a big reason why Manchester United have done as well as they have in this season's English Premier League.
-With reflexes and shot-stopping ability that are perhaps unmatched between the sticks, he will prove vital to Spain's chances in Russia.
+Arguably the best goalkeeper in world football at the moment, De Gea is a big positive for whatever team he plays for and is a big reason why Manchester United have done as well as they have in this season's English Premier League.
+With reflexes and shot-stopping ability that is perhaps unmatched between the sticks, he will prove vital to Spain's chances in Russia.

 De Gea's performances in goal during qualifying helped Spain finish their ten matches with the joint-fewest amount of goals conceded (three).

 David Silva (Forward)

 Silva has been in impeccable form for Manchester City this season, and his value to the national setup is immense.
 The key will be how he fits into the lineup - Silva plays in behind Jesus and the wingers at club level, yet is often employed in a role further up the pitch for the Spanish team.
 Regardless, his silky passing and intelligent positioning make him a threat wherever he appears.

 Iniesta's experience will be vital for the Spanish team, and with close to 500 senior appearances for Barcelona and over 120 for his country, Iniesta will play a critical role in Russia.
 Widely considered one of the greatest midfielders of his generation and indeed all time, Iniesta has been voted into the FIFA World XI on nine occasions.
 He can pick a pass from anywhere on the pitch and his link-up with David Silva is always special to watch.

 After Spain departed the 2016 Euros, Julen Lopetegui took the reigns and has been an immediate success for his country of origin.
 In sixteen matches at the helm, he has managed twelve wins, four draws and not yet tasted defeat, which is perhaps one of the big reasons why Spain appears alongside Germany, Brazil and France as the best chance of winning in Russia.